 -

 Have your materials ready.
-Don't email a coach until you have a highlight reel or game film that's viewable via a link (YouTube, Hudl, or a profile platform), and an athletic/academic profile that includes your GPA, test scores, stats, and measurables.
+Don't email a coach until you have a highlight reel or game film that's viewable via a link (YouTube, Hudl, or a profile platform), and an athletic/academic profile that includes your GPA, test scores (if available), stats, and measurables.
 If a coach opens your email and is interested, they need to be able to evaluate you immediately.
 If you say "I'll send film later," you've lost them.

 The email structure